 Portable grills can be any of the above fuel types — charcoal, gas, or electric.
 The major upside of portable grills is that you can take them anywhere.
 So, they are great for camping, tailgating, trips to the park, and more.
 The major downside to portable grills is that they are usually pretty small, which means you cannot cook food for a whole party on them.
-If you are cooking for a large crowd with a portable grill, you will have to cook in batches, and this will be time-consuming.
+If you are cooking for a large crowd with a portable grill, you will have to cook in batches, which will be time-consuming.

 Digital Trends may earn commission on products purchased through our links, which supports the work we do for our readers.

 - Best Prime Day projector deals 2021: What to expect

 - The best Prime Day Ninja Foodi deals for 2021: Deals you can buy today